hathkul/Nbaffinity/README.md

      library(caret)

-     unknown <- read.csv("yourfile.csv",header = F,col.names = name)#Import your data;
+     unknown <- read.csv("yourfile.csv",header = F,col.names = name)#Import your data, better without column name.

-     (Note: the first column of your data should start from "HI_ std", and not be the name of the protein)
+     (Note: the first column of your data should start from "HI_ std" score, not be the protein's name.)

      unknownS <-  predict(preprocessParams, unknown)